Mendip DK – Sheep (Cloudy)

 A note on the origins of this yarn:

-The wool is sourced from an eco-farm in Somerset, England, that uses organic practices (though this wool isn't certified organic).
-It is spun up by a small mill in west Wales, then hand-dyed by Marina in Bath.
+The wool is sourced from an eco-farm in Somerset, England, that uses organic practices (though this wool isn't certified organic) and is spun up by a small mill in west Wales.
 So before the skeins are shipped out to you lovely customers, the wool has travelled around 300 miles during the production of the yarn.

 The dyes used are synthetic, for repeatability and colour-fastness.
 They are very low-toxicity (and non-toxic to the end user), and non-carcinogenic.
 None of the dyes used contain toxic metals.
 The water used to dye is recycled numerous times and all colour is exhausted completely before it is discarded in the garden.